U.S. Route 79: Louisiana

 US 79 joins US 80 near Greenwood, and the two routes are cosigned through Shreveport.
 US 79/80 cross the Red River over the Texas Street Bridge and continue into Bossier City.
 The routes parallel Interstate 20 through the old Bossier City Entertainment District until Minden, where the two routes separate: US 80 continues eastward, while US 79 turns to the northeast toward Homer.
-In Homer, the route resumes a more northerly direction, traveling through Haynesville before crossing the Arkansas border about 7 mi south of Emerson, Arkansas.
+In Homer, the route resumes a more northerly direction, traveling through Haynesville before crossing the Arkansas border about 7 mi south of Emerson.

 Arkansas

 US 79 continues northward from Louisiana into Emerson and then Magnolia, where it has a brief concurrency with US 82 through the city.
 From here, the route turns to the northeast, through Camden, where it intersects US 278, and Fordyce, in which it has a brief concurrency with US 167.
 East of Kingsland, the highway travels in a more northerly direction as it prepares to enter the Pine Bluff metropolitan area.
 In Pine Bluff, U.S. 79 joins the Interstate 530 freeway, while a business route continues through downtown.
 After the freeway ends, US 79 and US 63, with which it is cosigned, leave the city toward the north.
 The two routes stay joined until Stuttgart.
 US 79 continues to the east and northeast, through Marianna and Hughes, before turning due north to an intersection with Interstate 40 near Jennette.
 US 79 joins I-40 and the two routes stay cosigned through the concurrency with Interstate 55 in West Memphis, before US 79 joins I-55 to cross the Mississippi River at the Memphis & Arkansas Bridge into Memphis.